XRPLF/xrpl-dev-portal/content/use-cases/tokenization/index.md

 top_nav_grouping: Article Types
 metadata:
   indexPage: true
+seo:
-blurb: Work with a variety of tokens supported by the XRP Ledger.
+    description: Work with a variety of tokens supported by the XRP Ledger.
 ---
 # Tokenization